-Hadwen Park
+Hadwen Park Worcester City of Worcester

-Location: The main entrance to Hadwen Park is located on Heard Street .20 mile from area.

-Stafford Street.
-Immediately after the railroad tracks turn left into the parking
+Location: The main entrance to Hadwen Park is located on Heard Street .20 mile from Stafford Street.
+Immediately after the railroad tracks turn left into the parking area.

 During the winter the parking area on Heard Street is blocked off.
 Parking is available on the side of Knox Street on the Eastern side of the park.